ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 }
 ```

-You can think of the `<Slate>` component as providing a "controlled" context to every component underneath it.
+You can think of the `<Slate>` component as providing a context to every component underneath it.

+> As of v0.67 the Slate Provider's "value" prop is now only used as initial state for editor.children.
+If your code relies on replacing editor.children you should do so by replacing it directly instead of relying on the "value" prop to do this for you.
+See [here](https://github.com/ianstormtaylor/slate/pull/4540) for a more in-depth discussion.

 This is a slightly different mental model than things like `<input>` or `<textarea>`, because richtext documents are more complex.
 You'll often want to include toolbars, or live previews, or other complex components next to your editable content.